Perception of Pain

 There are five sub-varieties of Dopamine receptors - D1 to D5.

 D1 receptors are excitatory in nature.
-D2, D3 and D4 receptors are all in inhibitory.
+D2, D3 and D4 receptors are all inhibitory.
 They block the adenylyl cyclase enzyme..

 C. Adrenergic Receptors.